- What is an EDRMS?

 If there are pilots, they should be chosen carefully and there should be time to analyse and solve specific issues before major rollouts.
 Further testing and retesting should occur in training and production environments, including user acceptance testing.

 System performance should be monitored throughout the implementation.

 Keeping system usage monitoring help desk logs will assist in identifying system weaknesses in different user groups.

 Common problems in implementations include (in no particular order):

-- Lack of commitment or support from management for the project
+- Lack of commitment or support from management or the senior executives for the project

 - Lack of stable resourcing, e.g. funds are diverted to more pressing projects, staff change or are redeployed etc.

 - Lack of sufficient resourcing.
 Commonly the full costs of business process change and re-engineering, change management initiatives and post-implementation management, training and support are not fully factored in and this can make or break implementations

 - Poor technical infrastructure or support, particularly at remote sites